One Page CV or Resume – Why is it a Good Idea, How to Write it (an Exercise)

 2. But secondly, writing a 1 page CV is a good exercise for you.

 It’s good because it will force you to think about who you are and what you do.
 And it’ll force you to put it in the simplest and most concise terms.
 It’ll force you to make it easy to understand.
 It’ll force you to define it in your own mind – it’ll make clear.
+It’ll also force you to put all your best achievements front and centre.

 And all of that is good for you.
 In a crowded job market, where few have a sharp, simple, hard hitting message of benefit to an employer, you will stand out!
 You’ll be fresh.
 You won’t be weighed down by detail.